LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/profiling/debug.md

 | USD_STAGE_OPEN | USD stage opening details |
 | USD_VALIDATE_VARIABILITY | USD attribute variability validation |
 | USD_VALUE_RESOLUTION | USD trace of layers inspected as values are resolved |

+You scrolled all the way to the end 🥳.
+Congratulations, you have now earned the rank of "Usd Nerd"!